yanneta/bbai_deep_learning/HWs/HW1/hw_1c.md

 `[10, 50, 100, 300, 1000, 2000]`

-Train each model for **100 epochs** and report **validation accuracy** in a table.
+Train each model for 500 epochs and report the training loss, validation loss, and validation accuracy as a function of hidden size in a table.

-Additionally:
+---

-- Compute **training and validation accuracy after each epoch**.
+### 4. Visualize transformed images

-- For the best value of hidden layer, generate a **plot** of training and validation accuracy versus the number of epochs.
+Pick a set of transformations (e.g., random crop, flip, moderate brightness/contrast) and visualize four images along with their transformed versions.

 ---

-### 4. Effect of Data Augmentation
+### 5. Effect of Data Augmentation

 In this section, you will explore how **data augmentation** affects model performance using the functions you implemented earlier.